Ghum Hai Kisikey Pyaar Meiin: Filming

 A massive fire broke out on the sets of the show located in Goregaon Film City on 10 March 2023 around 4:30 pm.
 It was reported that nearly 2000 people were present when the accident took place.
 Earlier reported to be fire from a cylinder blast later reports claimed that a short circuit happened due to a technical failure in a scheduled fire sequence.
 No casualties were reported however it was reported that whole set has been burnt down to ashes and the fire even reached the neighbouring sets of Ajooni and Teri Meri Doriyaann.

 Release

 The first promo of the series was released on 12 September 2020 featuring then-leads Ayesha Singh and Neil Bhatt.
 The promo was released on 1 October 2020 and featured veteran actress Rekha promoting the series.
 The following promo released before premiere featured Deepika Singh in her character Sandhya Rathi from Diya Aur Baati Hum to promote the series.

 On 4 August 2021, Rekha made an appearance in a teaser to promote the track of Sai and Virat's outdoor trip as well as Samrat's return to the series.

 On 23 June 2023, A promo featuring Rekha again was released promoting the second generation leap.

-On January 2025, Rekha made another appearance to promote the shift in the storyline.
+In January 2025, Rekha made another appearance to promote the shift in the storyline.

 On 1 May 2025, A promo confirming the return of Bhavika Sharma to the series was released, featuring the deaths of Tejaswini and Rajat.

-Telecast

-Ghum Hai Kisikey Pyaar Meiin aired every Monday to Saturday from 5 October 2020 to 1 October 2022.
-The series skipped just 1 Saturday (26 February 2022) due to launch episode of Smart Jodi reality show on that day.
-Besides this, the series had a special episode on 7 March 2021 (Sunday); one-hour mahaepisodes on 7 November 2021 (Sunday) and 13 March 2022 (Sunday).

-From 2 October 2022 to 4 July 2025, the series aired daily, Monday to Sunday, barring 1 January 2023 (ITA Awards), 1 October 2023 (Star Parivaar Awards), 31 December 2023 (ITA Awards), 13 October 2024 (Star Parivaar Awards), 31 December 2024 (ITA Awards).

-The series has 1625 episodes in total along with 3 additional special Mahasangam episodes on 27 May 2024, 14 March 2025 and 9 June 2025 which is not counted in overall episodes.